John Cornyn: Early life, education, and legal career

-Cornyn was born in Houston, the second child of Atholene Gale Cornyn (née Danley) and John Cornyn II, a colonel in the U.S. Air Force.
+Cornyn was born in Houston, the second child of Atholene Gale Cornyn and John Cornyn II, a colonel in the U.S. Air Force.
 He attended the American School in Japan after his family moved to Tokyo in 1968, and graduated from it in 1969.
 In 1973, he graduated from Trinity University, where he majored in journalism and was a member of Chi Delta Tau.
 Cornyn earned a Juris Doctor from St. Mary's University School of Law in 1977 and an LL.M. from the University of Virginia School of Law in 1995.
-He was named the St. Mary's Distinguished Law School Graduate in 1994, and a Trinity University Distinguished Alumnus in 2001.

-In 1988, Cornyn attended a two-week seminar at Oxford University, jointly hosted by the National Judicial College at the University of Nevada, Reno and Florida State University’s College of Law.
-The seminar, held on the Oxford campus, was not academically affiliated with the university.

 Cornyn served as a district judge in San Antonio for six years before being elected as a Republican in 1990 to the Texas Supreme Court, on which he served for seven years.

-Texas attorney general
+Texas attorney general (1999–2002)

 1998 election

 In 1998, Cornyn ran for Texas attorney general.
 In the March Republican primary, Railroad Commissioner Barry Williamson received 38% of the vote, and Cornyn, a former Texas Supreme Court justice, received 32%.
 In the April runoff election, Cornyn defeated Williamson, 58% to 42%.
 Cornyn won the general election with 54% of the vote; he defeated Jim Mattox, a former Texas attorney general (1983–1991) and U.S. representative.
-Cornyn was the first Republican-elected attorney general of Texas since Reconstruction, and was sworn in by then-Governor George W. Bush.